CrayLabs/SmartSim/doc/installation_instructions/basic.rst

   GCC 5-9, 11, and 12 is recommended.
 There are known bugs with GCC 10.

 .. warning::

   Apple Clang 15 seems to have issues on MacOS with Apple Silicon.
 Please modify your path to ensure that a version of GCC installed by brew has priority.
+Note this seems to be hardcoded to `gcc` and `g++` in the Redis build so ensure that `which gcc g++` do not point to Apple Clang.

 GPU Support